is-ma/serveret/README.md

 # Serveret
-Serveret is a script tool to provision Ruby on Rails development/staging/production environments.
+Serveret is a script tool to provision Ruby on Rails environments.
 It includes a running Rails app example to show it works properly.

 This installation works on Ubuntu 16.04.4 x64.

 If your server is online (e.g. a DigitalOcean Droplet), chances are you have root access and you must start from **STEP 1**, otherwise you probably have a virtual machine (maybe using Vagrant) and you need to start with **STEP 2**.

-## Installation

-**STEP 1**: ROOT ONLY - Create a user (not on Vagrant)
+## Installation: Step 1 (Root only - NOT ON VAGRANT)

 Save the next script on a file.sh, give it ```chmod +x file.sh``` and run it.